The Chris Daniels Early Career Grant

 - The maximum amount funded will be £1000 per call.
 This amount must be allocated to the meeting’s expenses.
 It cannot be used to cover salary costs.
 Travel costs may be covered.

 - The applicant must be an early career researcher who is involved in the organisation of the event.
-The Challenger Society defines early career researchers as those who are:
+The Challenger Society ECR definition can be found here.

 - The applicant must agree to advertise the Challenger Society (logo display/banner and flyers will be provided by the society) at the event.